mantrapatil03/mantrapatil03/README.md

 ## 🚀 About Me

+I enjoy working with Python for automation and building beginner-friendly projects, and I’m actively exploring the field of ethical hacking and cybersecurity tools.
+Currently, I’m sharpening my skills in network security, automation, and problem-solving with Python.

 🌍 From Bhiwandi, Maharashtra, India 🇮🇳

+💻 Currently build Python-beginner-friendly projects

 📖 Love learning about Technolgy, Mahabharata, Ramayana, Ayurveda, and History